sparkflows/sparkflows-docs/docs/aws/admin-guide/configuring-aws-certificate.rst

    :alt: aws
    :width: 55%

-Once the above steps get successfully updated, you can login to Domain name with ``HTTPS`` and  be able to access Fire Insights application running on the target instance.
+Once the above steps get successfully updated, you can login to the Domain name with ``HTTPS`` and  be able to access Fire Insights application running on the target instance.

 .. note:: Above steps are verified with Fire Insights running on HTTPS(443) on port 8443 which is provided by default.